Study abroad with IFSA and UC San Diego in New Zealand this summer

 Instructor

 Both classes will be taught by Phoebe Bronstein, Ph.D.
 Bronstein is the Director of Academic Programs for the University of California San Diego’s Sixth College and an Associate Teaching Professor in the Culture, Art, and Technology Program.
 She most often teaches classes on media history, race, and gender and her research focuses on intersections of race, gender, and place in American TV.
 Even though she studies American TV, she is an avid watcher of New Zealand murder mysteries and has been waiting for an excuse to teach about and travel in New Zealand.
 When not teaching or watching TV (obviously for work), you might find her walking and hiking all over San Diego.
-She has lived all over the U.S. and loves to travel and is a big believer in study abroad.
+She has lived all over the US and loves to travel and when she was in college, she studied abroad for a year in England.

 You will earn 8 UC San Diego quarter credits for this program.

-Contact Tonia Pizer, UC San Diego Global Seminars Coordinator, by email or phone at 858.534.1123 with any questions regarding the program, its content, or requirements.
+Contact Elly Vogt, UC San Diego Global Seminars Coordinator, by email or phone at 858.534.1123 to apply and for any questions regarding the program, its content, or requirements.

 APPLICATION REQUIREMENTS